Learn about Inuit across Canada

-Learn about the early History of Inuit, more than 8,500 years ago and how two groups, the Sivullirmiut and the Thule, provided the foundation from which the Inuit cultures of today developed.
+Learn about the early history of Inuit, more than 8,500 years ago and how two groups, the Sivullirmiut and the Thule, laid the foundation for modern Inuit cultures.

 Rosemary Gilliat (Eaton)'s Arctic diary and photographs

-Library and Archives Canada shares photographer Rosemary Gilliat (Eaton)'s diary which describes her observations as she travelled across the Arctic.
+Library and Archives Canada shares photographer Rosemary Gilliat's diary which describes her observations as she travelled across the Arctic.

 Languages and cultures

-Tusaalanga means "Let me hear!"
-This website features thousands of sound files to help you learn Inuktitut quickly and easily.
+This website features thousands of sound files to help you learn and master Inuktitut quickly and easily.